Proverbs 16:32 – ‘He who is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city.’ – (NKJV)

 It is important to make a conscious decision to keep a good attitude.
 Being well-mannered and gentle should not be dependent on other people’s etiquette or lack of it.
 I admit, some people really do not deserve to be treated with courtesy or respect, but of what value is it then if you are only courteous to those deserving it?
 We ought to be above certain provocations; above in a manner that no one can make us angry and no one can make us lose control of ourselves.
 Well, you might say that little niceties have no significant impact on situations where a greater response is required.
 However, consider this: you cannot give anything more than what you already have within you when demanding or light situations call upon you.
 Moreover, it is those seemingly minor situations that indeed build your character for if one is faithful in little he will be faithful in much.
 (Consider Luke 17:19)

 Image and Etiquette addresses general perceptions, societal norms and expectations and personal expressions with the goal of cultivating social graces, suavity and a dignified presence for interpersonal relationships.
-If you have questions on Image and Etiquette please send them to askpamela@regalgraces.com This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it or SMS 08038240870.
+If you have questions on Image and Etiquette please send them to askpamela@regalgraces.com or SMS 08038240870.
 Pamela also covers Online Correspondence Courses, Workshops and Keynote speeches on Corporate Image and Etiquette, and manages Perfect Healthlife Wellness Center.
-For online correspondence courses email info@regalgraces.com This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it with the title “Online Course (Saturday Guardian)” for our promotional price.
+For online correspondence courses email info@regalgraces.com with the title “Online Course (Saturday Guardian)” for our promotional price.

 culled from The Guardian Newspaper